gaearon/react-hot-loader/README.md

 Most of modern React component-loader libraries are not "100%" compatible with React-Hot-Loader, as long they load deferred component on `componentWillMount`, but never reload it again.
-As result - you can update the code, webpack will ship that code the the client, but nothing will be updated.
+As result - you can update the code, webpack will ship that code to the client, but nothing will be updated.

 In this case, you have to setup "reloading" by your self - you have to mark your "loaded components" as _hot-exported_.